telefonicaid/fiware-cygnus/flume/README.md

 The channel is a simple MemoryChannel behaving as a FIFO queue, and from where the OrionHDFSSink extracts the events.

+Since version 0.3 Cygnus supports multi-tenancy.
+Orion can include a Fiware-Service HTTP header specifying the tenant/organization associated to the notification.
+The actual processing of such tenant/organization depends on the particular sink.
+If the notification doesn't include the Fiware-Service header, then Cygnus will use the default organization specified in the cygnusagent.sources.http-source.handler.default_organization configuration property.

 Depending on the sink, the context element is persisted in a different way:

 ### OrionHDFSSink